-May 22, 2012 Summer semester Begins (first day of classes) May 26-28, 2012 Memorial Day Holiday, No Classes, Offices Closed July 4, 2012 Holiday, No Classes, Offices Closed Aug.
-2, 2012 Last Day of Summer semester
+May 21, 2013 Summer Term Begins (first day of classes) May 25-27, 2013 Memorial Day Holiday, No Classes, Offices Closed July 4, 2013 Holiday, No Classes, Offices Closed Aug.
+1, 2013 Last Day of Summer term

-\These withdrawal dates are for classes that are scheduled for the full semester.
+These withdrawal dates are for classes that are scheduled for the full semester.
 Classes that are shorter in length or have a different timetable may have different deadlines for withdrawals.
 Consult the Registration Office for specific dates.